leeyawnz/DevSecOps/Ansible/README.md

   debug:
     msg: "{{ index_file }}"
 ```
-Using the debug module, we can print out all the metadata that the task will output and use it as a reference to use as variables. \
+Using the debug module, we can print out all the metadata that the task will output and use it as a reference to use as variables.
-In this case, the debug module will only print out the specific checksum variable output:
 ```
 [...]
 - name: Output index_file Variable Contents
   debug:
     msg: "{{ index_file.checksum }}"
 ```
+> In this case, the debug module will only print out the specific checksum variable output

 [Back to Top](https://github.com/leeyawnz/DevSecOps/blob/main/Ansible/README.md#table-of-contents)

 ### 5. Gathering Facts